Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Acknowledgements

 \section{Acknowledgements}

-Y.~Chen is supported in part by the AFOSR YIP award FA9550-19-1-0030, by the ONR grant N00014-19-1-2120, by the ARO YIP award W911NF-20-1-0097, by the ARO grant W911NF-18-1-0303, by the NSF grants CCF-1907661, IIS-1900140 and DMS-2014279, and by the Princeton SEAS Innovation Award.
-J.~Fan is supported by the NSF grant DMS-1712591, by the ONR grant N00014-19-1-2120, and by the NIH grant 2R01-GM072611-13.
-B.~Wang is supported in part by the Gordon Y.~S.~Wu Fellowship in Engineering.
+Y.~Chen is supported in part by the AFOSR YIP award FA9550-19-1-0030, by the ONR grant N00014-19-1-2120, by the ARO grants W911NF-20-1-0097 and W911NF-18-1-0303, by the NSF grants CCF-1907661, IIS-1900140, IIS-2100158 and DMS-2014279, and by the Princeton SEAS innovation award.
+J.~Fan is supported in part by the ONR grant N00014-19-1-2120 and the NSF grants DMS-1662139, DMS-1712591, DMS-2052926, DMS-2053832, and the NIH grant 2R01-GM072611-15.
+B.~Wang is supported in part by Gordon Y.~S.~Wu Fellowships in Engineering.